barneyrolph/data-analytics-power-bi-report560/README.md

 - Created a stores map page
   - Added a map visual showing stores and a country slicer
-  - Added a stores drillthrough page allowing for further visualisation of specif stores when selected
+  - Added a stores drillthrough page allowing for further visualisation of specific stores when selected
   - Added a profit target gauge tooltip that displays when hovering over a store on the map